SSN vs ITIN — What Immigrants Need to Know for Taxes

 If you are not eligible for a Social Security Number but have U.S. tax obligations, applying for an ITIN is a necessary step.

-The application form: You apply for an ITIN using IRS Form W-7, titled “Application for IRS Individual Taxpayer Identification Number.”
-This form is available on the IRS website.
+The application form: IRS Form W-7 — “Application for IRS Individual Taxpayer Identification Number.”
+Available on the IRS website.

 By mail.
 Send your completed Form W-7, your tax return, and your original identity documents to the IRS ITIN Operations center.
-Note that submitting original identity documents by mail carries some risk, as documents can be lost.
-The IRS does have a process for returning documents, but this method requires care.
+Note that mailing original documents carries some risk — documents can be lost.
+Use this option with care.

 In person at an IRS Taxpayer Assistance Center.
-You can bring your documents to an IRS office for in-person review.
-Staff can certify your documents and submit the application, which means you do not have to mail original documents.
+Staff can review and certify your documents on the spot, so you do not have to mail originals.

 Through a Certified Acceptance Agent (CAA).
 A Certified Acceptance Agent is a person or organization authorized by the IRS to assist with ITIN applications.
 They can review your original documents, certify copies, and submit the application on your behalf.
 Many tax preparation services, community organizations, and legal aid organizations are Certified Acceptance Agents.
-This is often the most practical option for immigrants who are unfamiliar with the process.
+This is often the most practical option for us.

-Processing time: ITIN applications typically take seven to eleven weeks to process during tax season and less time during off-peak periods.
+Processing typically takes seven to eleven weeks during tax season, less during off-peak periods.

 What Happens If You Get an SSN After Having an ITIN?

-When this happens, you should notify the IRS so that your prior tax filings can be associated with your new SSN.
-You do this by writing to the IRS and providing both your ITIN and your new SSN.
-Once your records are updated, you should use your SSN going forward and no longer use your ITIN.
+When you receive an SSN, notify the IRS so your prior tax filings can be associated with your new number.
+Write to the IRS providing both your ITIN and your new SSN.
+Once your records are updated, use your SSN going forward and no longer use your ITIN.
+Notify your employer and any financial institutions as well.

 The Earned Income Tax Credit and ITIN

-One important limitation of ITINs is worth understanding: people who file taxes using an ITIN are generally not eligible for the Earned Income Tax Credit, or EITC.
+One important limitation of the ITIN is worth understanding.
+People who file taxes using an ITIN are generally not eligible for the Earned Income Tax Credit (EITC).

-The EITC is a significant tax benefit available to lower and moderate-income workers.
+The EITC is a significant tax benefit for lower and moderate-income workers.
 For workers with children, it can be worth thousands of dollars per year.
-However, it is available only to people who file with a valid Social Security Number.
+It is available only to people who file with a valid Social Security Number.

-If you have been filing with an ITIN but later obtain an SSN, you may be able to go back and claim the EITC for prior years when you had earned income and had a valid SSN.
-The rules for this are specific and a tax professional can help you determine whether you qualify for any back credits.
+If you have been filing with an ITIN but later obtain an SSN, you may be able to go back and claim the EITC for prior years.
+The rules are specific — a tax professional can help you determine whether you qualify for any back credits.

-Children who are born in the United States are U.S. citizens and are eligible for Social Security Numbers at birth.
-If you have a child born in the U.S., you can request an SSN for your child at the hospital when they are born, or afterward through the Social Security Administration.
+Children born in the United States are U.S. citizens and eligible for Social Security Numbers at birth.
+You can request an SSN for your child at the hospital or afterward through the Social Security Administration.

-Children who were born outside the United States and who do not have legal status that would qualify them for an SSN can be listed on their parent’s tax return using an ITIN, if they meet the dependency requirements.
+Children born outside the United States who do not qualify for an SSN can be listed on a parent’s tax return using an ITIN, if they meet dependency requirements.
+Make sure you have the correct identification number — SSN or ITIN — for each child you claim as a dependent.

 Protecting Your SSN and ITIN

-Both your Social Security Number and your ITIN are sensitive pieces of personal information.
+Both numbers are sensitive pieces of personal information.
 In the wrong hands, they can be used for identity theft and financial fraud.

-- Be aware of IRS impersonation scams.
+Be aware of IRS impersonation scams.
 The IRS primarily communicates by mail.
 If someone calls claiming to be from the IRS and demands immediate payment or personal information, this is almost certainly a scam.
-Hang up and call the IRS directly using the number on their official website.
+Hang up and contact the IRS directly using the number on their official website.

-Understanding the difference between an SSN and an ITIN, knowing which one applies to your situation, and having the correct number in hand before tax season begins makes the entire tax filing process significantly simpler and less stressful.
+Understanding the difference between an SSN and an ITIN, knowing which one applies to your situation, and having the correct number before tax season begins makes the entire filing process significantly simpler.